SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 So there you have it!
 We saw how LemonSqueezy handles checkouts.
 The cart credentials are *never* sent to our server, but they *are* sent directly to LemonSqueezy's server via the iFrame we added.
-That means we're not handling or storing *any* sensitive card credentials on our servers at all.
-Yay!
-And remember to *always* use HTTPS for your checkout.
-Honestly, it's best to use it across your *entire website*.
-Not only is it standard practice, but it also *significantly* boosts your site's security and protects the users that keep your business humming.
+That means *we're* not handling or storing *any* sensitive card credentials on our servers at all.
+There are some serious hoops to jump through to be able to do that... so it's great we don't even have to think about it!

+I hope this goes without saying, but *always* use HTTPS for your checkouts, and really, for your entire website.

 All right!
 That's it for this course!
 You're ready to start generating profit with individual purchases!
 We'll learn more about *subscription* payments in the